North-Park-Labs/npfish/README.md

 1. Add your bot to the array in `engines/types.ts`
 1. Now, code your own logic in the file you created!

+**Your challenge is to try to write an engine that beats `BasicMinimax`!**

 > Hint: look at `BasicMinimax` in the engines directory as an example on how to return a `move` and an `evaluation`.
 You are welcome to copy it if you just want to test it out

+> Hint: I would recommend copying the Minimax Example, and using that as a starting point for your algorithm.

-Some hints on how you can improve the `TemplateBot`
+Some additional hints on potential improvements:

-- The code itself is not written in the most optimal way
+- Minimax Example itself is not written in the most optimal way
 - Consider Alpha-Beta Pruning
-- Think about Better board evaluation
+- Think about a btter board evaluation

-Your challenge is to try to write an engine that beats `BasicMinimax`!

 The platform itself is pretty buggy, refreshing the pages usually does the trick.